-Retailers may not sell architectural paints in Rhode Island that are not registered.
-Under the program, paint manufacturers must register their company with PaintCare and list the brands they sell in Rhode Island.
-PaintCare and the Rhode Island Department of Environmental Management publish lists of registered brands and manufacturers on their websites so that retailers can confirm that the products they sell are registered.
-Please visit www.paintcare.org/manufacturers for current registration lists.
+Retailers may not sell architectural paints in Washington that are not registered.
+Paint manufacturers must register their company with PaintCare, and they must register all architectural paint brands they sell in the state.
+PaintCare publishes lists of registered manufacturers and brands so that retailers can check to see that the products they sell are registered.
+Please visit paintcare.org/manufacturers for current registration lists.